top of page

 support renaming.

-Let Your Councillor know that you support renaming!
+Let The Mayor & Council know that you support Sankofa Square

 Click "Get Involved" to learn how!
 It's Easy!